Fabian2727/Ishihara_Images/README.md

-# Comparison of the original Ishihara Disks and the Corrected Ishihara Disks for protanomaly and deuteranomaly.
+# Dataset for the comparison of the original Ishihara Disks and the Corrected Ishihara Disks for protanomaly and deuteranomaly used in our user test
 - The original images were obtained from https://enchroma.com.au/pages/colour-blindness-test
 - Each pair follows the format: Original ↔ Corrected.